 The Helsingin Sanomat Foundation promotes and supports research in the communications and the communications industry and interdisciplinary futures research.

 The Helsingin Sanomat Foundation finances post-doctoral projects that are linked to the communications industry.
-The Foundation also has an agreement to send post-doctoral researchers to the University of Oxford and Stanford University.

 In addition, the Foundation awards fellowships to Finnish journalists who are in the middle of their careers to enable them to study at top universities abroad.